 If you visit a page containing an integrated Vimeo plug-in, it will connect to the Vimeo servers.
 This tells the Vimeo server which pages you have visited.
 Vimeo also obtains your IP address.
 This also applies if you are not logged in to Vimeo or do not have an account with Vimeo.
 The information collected by Vimeo is transferred to the Vimeo server in the USA.

 If you are logged in to your Vimeo account, you allow Vimeo to assign your surfing behavior directly to your personal profile.
 You can prevent this by logging out of your Vimeo account.

-See: http://vimeo.com/privacy for additional information about the collection and use of data as well as on your rights and options to protect your privacy.
+See: http://vimeo.com/privacy, opens an external URL in a new window for additional information about the collection and use of data as well as on your rights and options to protect your privacy.

 The legal basis to use Vimeo is Art.
 6 para.
 1 lit a GDPR.
 The legitimate interest lies in improving internet presence by providing and presenting videos.

 We have incorporated Spotify audios on the website.
 These videos are available on https://www.spotify.com, opens an external URL in a new window and directly re-playable on the website.
 Spotify AB headquarters are located at Regerinsgatan 19, SE-11153 Stockholm, Sweden.
 As long as you do not play the audios, personal information about you as a user will not be transferred to Spotify.
 Once you play the audios, personal information may be transmitted to Spotify and cookies will be installed on your computer.
 If you are logged in as a Spotify user, Spotify can attribute your visit to our website to your Spotify account.
 We have no influence regarding this data processing procedure.